-Our kids program offers lessons that will provide children with the fundamental foundations of the sport, in groups that are suitable for any level of experience.
-Full day lesson, lift and Rental packages available.
+Our kids program offers lessons that will provide the sport, in groups that are suitable for any level of experience.
+Full day lesson, lift and rental

 Additional programs available.
 Book a lesson at Bike School Sales or ask a bike guide for help in choosing the best program for you.